-Queen's Jubilee Scholarship Trust (QUEST)The Institution of Civil Engineers makes awards for MSc programmes.
-To be eligible you
+Queen's Jubilee Scholarship Trust (QUEST)

+The Institution of Civil Engineers makes awards for MSc programmes.
+To be eligible you must be an ICE graduate and professionally qualified member with at least two years' work experience.

 For more detailed information and application forms, visit the ICE website at: ice.org.uk/careers-and-training/quest-scholarships or contact: